The Dental Health Program provides education and clinical services throughout DeKalb County. The goal is to promote good oral health.

 - Limit the number of times you eat snacks each day… and remember to practice healthy eating and get plenty of calcium.

-Photos from our Annual Quiz Bowl
+Photos from our Annual Quiz Bowl (coming soon)

 For more information or an appointment, contact the clinic nearest you: